 We’ll have tutorials for all of these features in the future, but since this site is vpn-focused, we’ve already got step-by-step guide on how to use your ASUS-WRT router with any OpenVPN-enabled VPN provider.

-A few notes on choosing a router
+Tips on choosing a router

 Unless of course you have money to burn.